Bach: Unaccompanied Violin Partita Nº 3 BWV 1006: Transcribed For Cello

 This gentle slow dance in 3/4 time substitutes for the “Sarabande” that constitutes the “slow movement” of all Bach’s other Partitas for Solo Violin as well as in all his Suites for Solo Cello.

-While Bach’s double-stops and chords provide the basis for the second cello voice, they do not provide a constant accompaniment.
-Therefore the “gaps” in Bach’s bass line have been “completed” (filled out) in this Duo Version to give a constant “walking bass” harmonisation.
+While Bach’s double-stops and chords provide the basis for the second cello voice, they do not provide a constant accompaniment, therefore the “gaps” in Bach’s bass line have been “completed” (filled out) in these Duo Version to give a constant “walking bass” harmonisation.